aiven/uptime-conference-2022/code-of-conduct.md

 **Talk to Us**

 If you see or experience something that seems inappropriate or makes you or anyone else feel unsafe or uncomfortable, please tell us either personally or anonymously.
-Our team will respond to inquiries as soon as possible via [uptime@aiven.io] or anonymously via [the form]().
-If you feel comfortable enough or prefer to report an issue in-person, our conference staff can be identified by t-shirts.
+Our team will respond to inquiries as soon as possible via [uptime@aiven.io] or anonymously via [the form](https://forms.gle/d7KuW5RaUHwsNQBw6).
+If you feel comfortable enough or prefer to report an issue in-person, our conference staff can be identified by Uptime Staff t-shirts.

 **Pre-Event Concerns**